-5.2 Long-range Prediction Accuracy
+B. Long-range Prediction Accuracy

 Next we consider the motivating problem of this paper: Can we make accurate long range predictions of what the depth camera will see given that the robot executes a sequence of motor commands?
-We expect the predictive performance of the model to degrade over time, but long range prediction performance should not be worse than non-parametric regression models which do not take history or dynamics into account.
+We expect the predictive performance of the model to degrade over time, but long range prediction performance should not be worse than nonparametric regression models which do not take history or dynamics into account.

 To test this hypothesis, we performed filtering for 1000 different extents $t_1 = 101, ..., 1100$, and then predicted observations a further t_2 steps in the future, for $t_2 = 1, ..., 100$, using the given sequence of actions.
 We then averaged the squared prediction error over all t_1 .
 Again, we compared to kernel regression with Gaussian RBF kernels learned on the training data set.
-The squared error of the predictions was averaged over 1000 trials (Figure 4(B)).
+The squared error of the predictions was averaged over 1000 trials (Figure 5(B)).

 The prediction accuracy of the learned model degrades over time, as expected.
 However, the model continues to produce predictions that are more accurate than kernel regression at 100 time steps into the future.
+An example of expected depth map during prediction is shown in Figure 5(D).
+The blurring of the expected images indicates that the variance of the embedded distribution is growing.

-5.3 MAP vs. Expectation
+C. MAP vs. Expectation